 The normal Requests for Patent Examination can be filed within a period of 48 months from the priority date (date of first filing of the invention, can be provisional patent or complete patent / n

 on-provisional patent) or date of filing of the patent application whichever is earlier.
 If the patent examination request is not filed within the specified time limit the patent application shall be treated as withdrawn by the Indian Patent Office.
-It is mandatory under Indian Patent Act 1970, to file a request for patent examination as per the prescribed timeline.
+It is mandatory under the Indian Patent Act 1970, to file a request for patent examination as per the prescribed timeline.

 As per the Patent Act 1970, only after submission of such request a formal patent examination process shall commence.

-An express request for examination before expiry of 31 months can be made with respect of the applications filed under Patent Cooperation Treaty (PCT) known as National Phase applications by payment of the official fee.
+An express request for examination before the expiry of 31 months can be made with respect of the applications filed under the Patent Cooperation Treaty (PCT) known as National Phase applications by payment of the official fee.
 There is another provision of expedited examination, in which the patent applications which requested for expedited examination will be put in a queue separate from the patent applications for ordinary examination.

 Ordinarily, within one month from the date of a request for examination, the Controller is required to refer the application to an examiner.
 Further, the examiner is then required to prepare the Examination Report within one month, but not exceeding three months from the date of reference for such examination by the Controller.
 On the other hand, upon a request for an expedited examination, the examiner will be required to give the Examination Report within one month, but not exceeding two months from the date of reference for examination by the Controller.